-New laws governing fair credit reporting went into effect in 2010 and explicitly require the original creditors to investigate when requested by a consumer.
+In 2010, revisions to the Fair Credit Reporting Act went into effect that explicitly requires original creditors to investigate when requested by a consumer.

-While the FCRA is in place to protect you and your rights in the face of creditors, you must also pay careful attention to the rights of the creditor.
-Otherwise, you run the risk of giving up some of your own rights in the process.
+While the Fair Credit Reporting Act is in place to protect you and your rights in the face of creditors, you must also pay careful attention to the rights of the creditor.
+Otherwise, you run the risk of giving up some of your rights in the process.

 One key example of this occurs in the 623 dispute process.
-As we stated earlier, you must file a traditional dispute with the credit bureau first.
+As we stated earlier, you must file a traditional dispute with the consumer reporting agency first.
 If you don’t, and instead dispute directly with the creditor, you waive your right to sue the company.